Mobile Design: What it Is and Why it Matters

 “Google has shifted the playing field towards mobile, so it’s not like they’ve left us a choice!
 Yes, we will obey, benevolent overlords,” Johnston jokes.
 He is of course referring to Google’s mobile-first indexing.

-According to Google, they will “use the mobile version of [a] page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”
+Google will now “use the mobile version of [a] page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”

 What does that even mean?

 Google has a single index of content, which is what it checks and selects from to display search results.
 Since 2015, Google has been increasing the ranking of mobile-friendly websites in mobile searches.
 After all, it’s no benefit to Google or the person doing the search if a clunky, slow-loading website is their number-one option.